Boorowa

 AreaSearch analysis of residential development drivers sees Boorowa recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Boorowa has had minimal residential development activity in recent years, with an average of 3 dwelling approvals annually over the past five years, totalling 15.
-This low level of development reflects the rural nature of the area and is driven primarily by specific local housing needs rather than broad market demand.
-It is important to note that with such low approval numbers, yearly growth figures and relativities can vary considerably based on individual projects.
+Boorowa has had minimal residential development activity with 3 dwelling approvals annually over the past five years, totalling 15.
+This low level of development reflects the rural nature of the area where development is driven by specific local housing needs rather than broad market demand.
+Yearly growth figures and relativities can vary considerably due to the low approval numbers.

-Boorowa has had much lower development activity compared to Rest of NSW and its development pattern is well below national averages.
-Recent development in the area has been entirely comprised of standalone homes, maintaining its rural nature and emphasis on space.
-The estimated population density is 380 people per dwelling approval, reflecting its quiet, low activity development environment.
-According to AreaSearch's latest quarterly estimate, Boorowa is projected to add 220 residents by 2041.
+Boorowa has much lower development activity compared to Rest of NSW and its development pattern is also well below national averages.
+Recent development in Boorowa has been entirely comprised of standalone homes, maintaining the area's rural nature with emphasis on space.
+The estimated population per dwelling approval is 378 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Boorowa is projected to add 236 residents by 2041.

 Frequently Asked Questions - Development